jkeifer/410Labs/README.md

 1. fork the 410Labs repo, renaming is as 410Lab#, where # is the lab number
 2. create a blank repo named 410Lab#, where # is the lab number, and put all the lab files in that repo

 In either case, to complete the submission to me, add jkeifer as a collaborator on the repository.
 Keep in mind that commit history is public: I will be able to see grade a submission as it was on the due date, even if changes have been made since.
-BUT PLEASE, do not make changes after the due date even so.
+But even so, PLEASE DO NOT MAKE CHANGES after the due date.